wildthinkslaboratory/blog-kit/_pages/calculus/secantRectangle/secantRectangle2-1.md

 let answer = new ProblemAnswer(['-2'], [
   ['equals','-12','-12 is the distance traveled during the time interval.
-Try to compute the average velocity using the distance.'], ['contains','.','Round your answer to the nearest integer'] ]);
+Try to compute the average velocity using the distance.'], ['contains','.','Round your answer to the nearest integer'], ['equals', '2', 'Close.
+Check your sign.'], ['equals', '12', 'Getting warmer.
+Check your sign.']
+  ]);

-this.dependOn = ['compute', 'active', 'play','reset'];
+this.dependOn = ['compute', 'active', 'play','reset', 's1'];
 this.depend = function() {

+  removeEnterFromSmartdownString('s1', env.s1);

   if (env.play == true) {
     smartdown.setVariable('play', false);